Ruben Gallego AZ-03

 114th Congress

-In September 2023, the House passed Gallego’s bill, the Native American Child Protection Act, which aims to set up the National Indian Child Resource and Family Services Center to assist and train tribes, tribal organizations and urban Indian organizations, and also aims to come up with state-tribe agreements to prevent, investigate and prosecute family violence.[36][37]
+In the 117th United States Congress, Gallego voted in line with Joe Biden‘s stated position 100% of the time.[42]
+In September 2023, the House passed Gallego’s bill, the Native American Child Protection Act, which aims to set up a National Indian Child Resource and Family Services Center to assist and train tribes, tribal organizations and urban Indian organizations, and to forge state-tribe agreements to prevent, investigate, and prosecute family violence.[43][44]
+Gallego voted to provide Israel with support following the 2023 Hamas attack on Israel.[45][46]

 2024 U.S. Senate campaign